Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 All gene sets
-that had a significant hit with concurrently measured VEP were also significantly associated with at least one future VEP feature, except those involved in the synthesis of 3,4-dihydroxyphenylacetic acid (DOPAC), a metabolite of dopamine
+that had a significant hit with concurrently measured VEP were also significantly associated with at least one future VEP featuree, except those involved in the synthesis of 3,4-dihydroxyphenylacetic acid (DOPAC), a metabolite of dopamine
 (@figureS3\B, Tables 2-5).
 Notably, the quantity of those associations increased substantially